Relive the moment John Belushi crashed The Grateful Dead’s stage

 Kreutzmann continued: “[Belushi] had on a [sports] coat with small American flags stuffed into both of his breast pockets, and he landed his last cartwheel just in time to grab a microphone and join in on the chorus.
 The audience and everyone in the band—except for Phil—ate it up.
 It couldn’t have been rehearsed better.
 Belushi had impeccable comedic timing, musicality, balls, the works.
 And apparently, he didn’t take no for an answer.”

-You can watch Kreutzmann remembering the moment John Belushi crashed The Grateful Dead’s stage below.
+You can watch Kreutzmann remembering the moment John Belushi crashed The Grateful Dead’s stage below for a reminder of the crazy stories that John Belushi attracted.